genomicsclass/book/pages/hierarchical_models.md

 ## [1] 1
 ```

 This of course has to do with the low power associated with a sample size of three in each group.
-The second finding is that if we forget about inference and simply rank the genes based on p-value, we obtain many false positives.
+The second finding is that if we forget about inference and simply rank the genes based on t-statistic, we obtain many false positives in any rank list of size larger than 1.
 For example, six of the smallest 10 p-values are false positives.

 ```r